What's An MVNO?

 control is the high cost that they pay per minute to the large wireless

 carriers.
-It's also interesting to note that although Virgin
+It's also interesting to note that prior to its

-Mobile USA is still in operation, they have not made even a dollar of
+Mobile USA never made even a dollar of

 profit since launching!
 Since their